oikos-cash/oikos-data-bsc/README.md

 7. `rate.updates` Get all rate updates for synths in reverse chronological order
 8. `synths.issuers` Get all wallets that have invoked `Issue` on `sUSD` (other synths to come)
 9. `synths.transfers` Get synth transfers in reverse chronological order
-10. `snx.holders` Get the list of wallets that have ever sent or received `SNX`.
+10. `oks.holders` Get the list of wallets that have ever sent or received `oks`.
-11. `snx.rewards` Get the list of reward escrow holders and their latest balance at vesting entry add or vest.
+11. `oks.rewards` Get the list of reward escrow holders and their latest balance at vesting entry add or vest.
-12. `snx.total` Get the total count of unique `issuers` and `snxHolders`
+12. `oks.total` Get the total count of unique `issuers` and `oksHolders`
-13. `snx.transfers` Get SNX transfers in reverse chronological order
+13. `oks.transfers` Get oks transfers in reverse chronological order

 ## Supported subscriptions